 No person is qualified to act as a solicitor unless they have been admitted, their name is on the Roll and they have in force a certificate issued by the SRA authorising them to practise as a solicitor (“a practising certificate”).

 In addition to the SRA having the power to issue practising certificates, it also has the power to impose conditions while a solicitor’s practising certificate is in force.
-The relevant rules in relation to the practising certificates are the SRA Practising Regulations 2011.
+The relevant rules in relation to the practising certificates are the SRA Authorisation of Individuals Regulations 2019.
 The regulations set out the circumstances which give rise to a discretion to impose conditions.

 I regularly advise on practising certificate conditions and their effect and can advise on procedure and make representations as part of the adjudication process.